elizabethfuentes12/aws-private-assistant/README.md

 ![Digrama parte 1](/imagenes/2_1_step.jpg)

 1. The [audio_job_transcriptor](/private-assistant/lambdas/code/audio_job_transcriptor/lambda_function.py) Lambda Function is triggered.
-This Lambda Function downloads the WhatsApp audio from the link in the message in an [Amazon S3](https://aws.amazon.com/es/s3/) bucket, using authentication, then converts the audio to text using the Amazon Transcribe [start_transcription_job](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/transcribe/client/start_transcription_job.html) API, which leaves the transcript file in an Output Amazon S3 bucket.
+This Lambda Function downloads the WhatsApp audio from the link in the message in an [Amazon S3](https://aws.amazon.com/es/s3/) bucket, using Whatsapp Token authentication, then converts the audio to text using the Amazon Transcribe [start_transcription_job](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/transcribe/client/start_transcription_job.html) API, which leaves the transcript file in an Output Amazon S3 bucket.

 Function that invokes audio_job_transcriptor looks like this: